saigouthamkaranam/Python-Programming/Beginer-Level-Projects/7 - PASSWORD GENERATOR/README.md

 # 7 - PASSWORD GENERATOR
-## Description: As name suggests this project is a random password generator, enter the no.of characters, numbers and symbols that you want to put in yout password.
+## Description: As the name suggests this project is a random password generator, enter the no.of characters, numbers and symbols that you want to put in yout password.
 This password generates random password everytime!
 ## 📝Project - 07
 ## 🎓Skill-Level: Beginner
 ## 🎨Language-Python